-Superintendent of Schools Rudolph F. Crew, Ed.D.
-Alberto M. Carvalho
+Superintendent of Schools Alberto M. Carvalho

-Acknowledgment of Receipt and Review Responsibility
+Acknowledgment of Receipt and Review

 Each parent/guardian of a student and each student enrolled in Miami-Dade County Public Schools must sign and return this page to the student's school to acknowledge that he/she has accessed the online version or obtained a copy of the Code of Student Conduct.
-In addition, this page serves as acknowledgement that you have reviewed the Code of Student Conduct with your child. receipt of the Code of Student Conduct.
+In addition, this page serves as acknowledgement that you have reviewed the Code of Student Conduct with your child.
 Each school will maintain records of such signed statements.